jzeyl/Ear-Measures/README.md

 This series of R scripts calculates various 3D distance, angle, and surface areas from 3D coordinate input in the form of *.fcsv (Slicer) or *.pp (MeshLab) files.

-The inputs are a set of *.fcsv files from 3D slicer and picked point files (*pp) fromMeshlab.
+The inputs are a set of five *.fcsv files from 3D slicer and picked point files (*pp) from Meshlab.
 Specifically, the inputs are 5 files the tympanic membrane (TM), extracolumella (EC), round window (RW), cochlear aqueduct (CA) and columella footplate (FP):

 1) a *.fcsv file outlining the perimeter of the tympanic membrane with > 20 points
 2) a *.fcsv file with 5 coordinates outlining the following landmarks, in this order: